AshleyF/brief/sandbox/Language/Readme.md

 Both `Primitive` and `Secondary` words should be able to be conveyed without understanding them.
 Imagine a "relay" actor, forwarding code to other actors for interpretation or some algebraic manipulation of program structure at a higher level.
 So, the format should support words as "symbols" being conveyed without a necessary mapping to implementation.

 In the future there may be name scopes as well for secondaries; that is sequences of words given a name for clarity or factoring out redundancy but then referred to by name only within a "parent" word.
-For example `area` could define `sq` and `pi` as children and not polute te dictionary with these names - only exposing `area`.
+For example `area` could define `sq` and `pi` as children and not polute the dictionary with these names - only exposing `area`.

 Atomic `Values` are easy enough to encode: `Numbers` as IEEE754, `Strings` as lenth-prefixed UTF-8, `Booleans` as a simple byte (-1, 0), ...
-Composit `Values` are not much more difficult. `Lists` could be a length followed by n-values, a `Map` could be a length followed by n-pairs of `String`/`Value` and `Sets` could be a length followed by n-distinct `Values`.
+Compound `Values` are not much more difficult. `Lists` could be a length followed by n-values, a `Map` could be a length followed by n-pairs of `String`/`Value` and `Sets` could be a length followed by n-distinct `Values`.

 In the language itself, where will be a means of composing compound `Values` from atomic ones.
 An `empty-list` word will push an empty `List` while a `cons` word will add a `Value` to the head; building a list in reverse.
 Encoding a list this way would use words already available in the machine.
 Perhaps an `n-cons` word could cons n-values onto a list as a more compact representation. `empty-list 'a 'b 'c 3 n-cons` vs `empty-list 'a cons 'b cons 'c cons`.